fleetdm/fleet/handbook/operations.md

 2. Research compensation using [Pave](https://www.pave.com), making sure to adjust for geographical factors. *If you're unsure of your findings, ask for help from Mike.*

 3. Share the compensation information you've gathered with Eric.
-Eric will confirm all this information with Mike and document this decision in the [compensation decisions document](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit) for future reference.
+Eric will confirm the information with Mike and document this decision in the [compensation decisions document](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit) for future reference.

+4. After compensation has been determined, create two documents for the candidate:

+- "Exit scenarios" spreadsheet
-4. After compensation has been determined, you need to create two documents for the candidate, an "exit scenarios" spreadsheet and an "informal offer email" template.
-If you need these templates, reach out to Eric on slack, and he will provide you links that automatically create copies Change the name of the documents accordingly (e.g., "[candidate's name]'s copy of exit scenarios,") and link to the exit scenarios spreadsheet from the offer email.
+- "Informal offer email" template.

+If you need these templates, reach out to Eric on Slack, and he will provide you links that automatically create copies.

+Change the name of the documents accordingly (e.g., "[candidate's name]'s copy of exit scenarios,") and link to the exit scenarios spreadsheet from the offer email.

 5. Prepare the informal offer email.
-You'll need to fill the following information to the template:
+You'll need to add the following information to the template:
    - Candidate's name and email address
    - Candidate's start date
    - Candidate's compensation